 What about health?

-Diagnostic devices can make us more aware and attentive to our well-being in the smart homes of the future.
-Cameras and sensors in refrigerators will suggest healthier alternatives to chocolate if we come and eat it all the time.
-A series of sensors in the toilet will analyze our manure for potential threats: Toto is testing toilets that proceed to analyze urine samples.
-The homes themselves will improve their diagnostics by identifying any water leaks or pollution of the indoor environment.
+Diagnostic devices will be able to make us more aware and attentive to our well-being in the smart homes of the future.
+Cameras and sensors in refrigerators will suggest healthier alternatives to chocolate if we end up eating it all the time.
+A series of sensors in the toilet will analyze our waste for potential threats: Toto is testing toilets that analyze urine samples.
+The homes themselves will improve their diagnostics by identifying any water leaks or pollution of the internal environment.